10 quick and easy microwave recipes

-Cooking salmon fillets with this method is stress-free and healthy.
+Cooking salmon fillets in a microwave is stress-free and healthy.

-• Wrap the whole plate in cling film and cook it for 3–5 minutes in the microwave, depending on how many fillets you're cooking
+- Wrap the whole plate in cling film and cook it for 3–5 minutes in the microwave.
+The time depends on how many fillets you're cooking.

 If you love lattes and cappuccinos, save yourself the expense of buying them from chain cafe stores.
 Ingredients-wise, this is barely a recipe, but it totally works.
 Enjoy your own frothy coffees at home, or get a little reusable cup to drink them on your commute.

 Microwave mug cake is a classic.
 But, too often, it can turn out a bit eggy, or just generally quite 'meh'.
-Don't worry, though – this recipe works a treat.
+Don't worry, though!
+This microwave recipe works a treat.